sravel/LeAFtool_R/globalAPP/app/helpfiles/leaf_border_size.md

 ***

-Leaf border size to brush.
-The size is in pixel.
+Size, in pixels, of brush at leaf border.

 ***
-**Info**  brush is circle so program round value to impair int
+**Info**  The brush is a circle, so the values is rounded to an odd integer